amsibert-fmms/familyplanner/docs/planning/enrichment-strategy.md

-# Hybrid Local + Optional External Data Fetch Design
+# Data Enrichment Strategy

-This document describes a local-first data enrichment approach for ingredients, products, nutrition fields, barcodes, and receipt OCR entries.
+This document describes a local-first enrichment approach for ingredients, products, nutrition fields, barcodes, and receipt OCR entries.
 External sources are used opportunistically, never required, and always editable by the user.

+Review the [Planning Index](./README.md) for context and related materials, including the [Roadmap](./roadmap.md), [Data Model Plan](./data-model-plan.md), and [Data Dictionary](./data-dictionary.md).

 ## Principles
 - Local-first storage with optional enrichment; the data model does not depend on external services.